jacobproffer/blog/content/japanese/japanese-update.md

 ## Anki

-For daily vocabulary review, I use a flashcard application called Anki.
+For daily vocabulary review, I use a flashcard application called [Anki](https://apps.ankiweb.net/).
 Although a desktop version exists, I use the mobile application for ease-of-use.
 Each day, I complete reviews and lessons from three unique flashcard decks.
-The first deck covers vocabulary from Genki 1, the second deck covers vocabulary from book three of Japanese From Zero, and the third deck covers vocubulary from a series called TheMoeWay Tango N5.
+The first deck covers vocabulary from Genki 1, the second deck covers vocabulary from book three of Japanese From Zero, and the third deck covers vocubulary from a series called [TheMoeWay Tango N5](https://learnjapanese.moe/).
 Although these decks cover vocabulary between an N4 and N5 level, I run into the common issue of not knowing a kanji within individual reviews.
 Furigina is present within the answer card but not the question card.
 I wish I had the ability to sync Anki with WaniKani to change when kanji is displayed.

 ## From Zero

+[Japanese From Zero](https://www.fromzero.com/), a favored textbook series of mine, launched a web application.
+Although I completed books one and two in the past, I reviewed both books through the online version within the past year.
+My goal was to complete the lessons and quizzes of each book before I proceeded onto book three, which I completed last month.
+George Trombley, the primary creator of the series, has made each book enjoyable to go through.
+George made an effort to create individual YouTube videos for each lesson of each book, with each video filled with anecdotal stories and humor.
+Whether through the web application or physical books, Japanese From Zero is worth the money.

+## Learn Japanese To Survive!

+The [Learn Japanese to Survive](https://store.steampowered.com/bundle/7746/Learn_Japanese_To_Survive_Trilogy/) series on Steam is fantastic for learning the Japanese alphabetical system.
+Individual games exist for hiragana, katakana, and kanji.
+At the moment, I am playing through Kanji Combat, which is the third entry in the series.
+The game blends traditional role-playing-game elements with language learning.
+Kanji Combat takes characters through explorable environments to complete quests through turn-based combat.
+In battle, players are required to correctly use kanji characters to defeat enemies (In the form of individual kanji).